EstherBoj/ProGamez/README.md

 # ProGamez
-Analysis for an e-commerce multinational firm with multiple product offering.
+Sales Analysis for Gamezone for year 2019-2021 for an e-commerce multinational firm with multiple product offering.